sirselim/diagnostics_exome_reporting/README.md

 Pipeline to annotate and filter variant called format (vcf) files and generate a report document for clinical diagnostics.
 The variant annotation and filtering pipeline now uses a web server GUI implemented in R Shiny.

+**Published article:**
+> Benton MC, Smith RA, Haupt LM, Sutherland HG, Dunn PJ, Albury CL, Maksemous N, Lea RA, and Griffiths LR.
+(2019) _Variant Call Format (VCF)-Diagnostic Annotation and Reporting Tool (VCF-DART) A Customizable Analysis Pipeline for Identification of Clinically Relevant Genetic Variants in Next-Generation Sequencing Data_.
+The Journal of Molecular Diagnostics [(article)](https://jmd.amjpathol.org/article/S1525-1578(19)30353-8/fulltext)

 -----

 ## IMPORTANT - Please Read

+This repository contains the most stable version of VCF-DART that accompanies the published article.
+For more recent stable and development builds and to contribute please visit the [Genomics Aotearoa](https://github.com/GenomicsAotearoa) GitHub.

 **Disclaimer**